Laravel-Backpack/docs/4.0/crud-operation-update.md

 ![CRUD Update Operation](https://backpackforlaravel.com/uploads/docs/operations/update_translatable.png)

 For localized apps, you can let your admins edit multi-lingual entries.
-Only translations stored the [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable) way are supported right now, but more options will be coming soon.
+Translations are stored using [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable).

 In order to make one of your Models translatable (localization), you need to:
 0. Be running MySQL 5.7+ (or a PosgreSQL with JSON column support);